 3) Limiting the offer

-The first is done by adding a deadline on the offer.
-A realistic deadline, and not some script that changes everyday.
-For instance, how many times have you come across a salesletter where the offer had a deadline, which seemed to “magically” bump ahead each time you visited the website?
+The first is done by adding a deadline to the offer.
+A realistic deadline, and not some script that changes every day.
+For instance, how many times have you come across a sales letter where the offer had a deadline, which seemed to “magically” bump ahead each time you visited the website?
 That’s what I mean.
 (People are not stupid!)

-This is done very well when the product or the price is changing after the deadline, or simply no longer available or temporarily inaccessible.
-Take Thomas Pierce’s BlogMasterSecrets.com, for example, which is no longer for sale.
-Well, for now at least.
+This is done very well when the product or price changes after the deadline or is unavailable or temporarily inaccessible.
+Take Thomas Pierce’s BlogMasterSecrets.com, which is no longer for sale.
+Well, for now, at least.

 The second is limiting the number of units (stock) or openings (clients) available.
-Again, back it up with a realistic reason.
+Again, back it up with a real reason.
 Something logical.
 Something justifiable and real.
-Perhaps it’s “fire sale” (products discounted because of minimal cosmetic damage, for example), or perhaps it’s a way to deplete old stock and to make way for the new.
+Perhaps it’s a “fire sale” (products discounted because of minimal cosmetic damage, for example) or a way to delete old stock and make way for the new.

-Whatever the reason, as long as it’s credible and logical, scarcity can become a powerful too.
+Whatever the reason, as long as it’s credible and logical, scarcity can become powerful too.
 Remember, people buy on emotion first and then justify their decisions with logic.
-In fact, if you give them logical explanations in your copy further down, many will actually use your suggestions — whether consciously or unconsciously — as a way to back up their purchasing decisions.
+If you give them logical explanations in your copy further down, many will use your suggestions- consciously or unconsciously- to back up their purchasing decisions.

-In terms of services, this is done by limiting the number of people for a number of reasons — such as a service provider who can only take on a certain number of clients because there are so many hours in the day, or because it would dilute the value of the service.
+In terms of services, this is done by limiting the number of people for several reasons — such as a service provider who can only take on a certain number of clients because there are so many hours in the day or because it would dilute the value of the service.
 Etc, etc, etc.

-Also, even making the offer something that’s secretive, exclusive or otherwise unavailable to the general public, can arouse stronger motives in the psyche of your readers.
+Also, even making the offer secretive, exclusive, or otherwise unavailable to the general public can arouse stronger motives in the psyche of your readers.
 People are intrinsically curious.
-And people always love to get some kind of “insider’s edge” over the rest of the world.
+And people always love to get some “insider’s edge” over the rest of the world.

 Take my friend Ryan Deiss’ Nicheology.com private site, for example.
-They currently have an extensive waiting list and only open their “doors” every so often for a very specific number of new members.
+They have an extensive waiting list and only occasionally open their “doors” for a specific number of new members.
 Once they’ve reached that number, the offer is “closed.”

 The third is the offer.
-And this is done through limiting other elements that are part of the offer, such as the guarantee, the bonuses/premiums, the price (not a discount, but perhaps an imminent increase in price, perhaps to cover the extra costs in dealing with more customers), the packaging (perhaps since the product is bundled with other products or components that won’t be available after “X” amount sold), the extras (perhaps as in free support, free installation or free shipping, etc), and so on.
+And this is done by limiting other elements that are part of the offer, such as the guarantee, the bonuses/premiums, and the price (not a discount, but perhaps an imminent price increase, perhaps to cover the extra costs in dealing with more customers), the packaging (perhaps since the product is bundled with other products or components that won’t be available after “X” amount sold), the extras (perhaps as in free support, free installation or free shipping, etc), and so on.

-I like them all, especially when the product is truly limited, such as Frank Kern and Ed Dale’s recent Underachiever Mastery course I wrote the copy for, which was strictly limited to 700 packages, and the site was taken down once they’ve reached the limit.
+I like them all, especially when the product is truly limited, such as Frank Kern and Ed Dale’s recent Underachiever Mastery course, which was strictly limited to 700 packages, and the site was taken down once they reached the limit.

 (The reason?
-The course helps people make money with tiny, ultra-targeted niches, where very little competition if any exists.
-But if too many people bought the course, then chances are that the competition in any given niche will grow and thus lessen the potential profitability of people buying and applying the techniques in the course.)
+The course helps people make money with tiny, ultra-targeted niches with little competition.
+But suppose too many people bought the course.
+In that case, chances are that the competition in any given niche will grow and thus lessen the potential profitability of people buying and applying the techniques in the course.)

-For example, I did this with Stephen Pierce’s copy I wrote, where Stephen was giving away a software program that complemented his infoproduct he was selling — one that was truly being sold by someone else on another website at a real price.
-Stephen managed to secure permission to distribute only a certain number of copies from the 3rd party as a free bonus to his infoproduct, making the offer truly scarce and valuable.
+For example, I did this with Stephen Pierce’s copy I wrote, where Stephen was giving away a software program that complemented the info product he was selling- one sold by someone else on another website at a real price.
+Stephen secured permission to distribute only a few copies from the 3rd party as a free bonus to his info product, making the offer truly scarce and valuable.

-In negotiation skills training, they call this approach the “higher authority” or “third party” gambit, where the limitation is outside of the owner’s control — making the takeaway truly a takeaway, and not some manipulative ploy.
+In negotiation skills training, they call this approach the “higher authority” or “third party” gambit, where the limitation is outside the owner’s control — making the takeaway truly a takeaway and not some manipulative ploy.

-This is crucial, because too many people use takeaway these days as a tactic, not as a reason.
+This is crucial because too many people use takeaway as a tactic, not a reason.

-So add a deadline to your offer, limit the number of products you sell (or the number of new members you allow to join), or shape your entire offer so that one of more elements are limited.
+So, add a deadline to your offer, limit the number of products you sell (or the number of new members you allow to join), or shape your entire offer so that one or more elements are limited.